MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 ### Bot logic and user experience

-**[Bot Framework Service][bot-framework-service]** (BFS).
+- **[Bot Framework Service][bot-framework-service]** (BFS).
 This service connects your bot to a communication app such as Cortana, Facebook Messenger, or Slack.
 It facilitates communication between your bot and the user.

-**[Azure App Service][app-service]**.
+- **[Azure App Service][app-service]**.
 The bot application and logic is hosted in Azure App Service.

 ### Bot cognition and intelligence

-**[Language Understanding][luis]** (LUIS).
+- **[Language Understanding][luis]** (LUIS).
 Part of [Azure Cognitive Services][cognitive-services], LUIS enables your bot to understand natural language by identifying user intents and entities.

-**[Azure Search][search]**.
+- **[Azure Search][search]**.
 Search is a managed service that provides a quick searchable document index.

-**[QnA Maker][qna-maker]**.
+- **[QnA Maker][qna-maker]**.
 QnA Maker is a cloud-based API service that creates a conversational, question-and-answer layer over your data.
 Typically, it's loaded with semi-structured content such as FAQs.
 Use it to create a knowledge base for answering natural-language questions.

-### Logging and monitoring

-- Azure Blob Storage – Optimized for storing massive amounts of unstructured data.
-- Cosmos DB – Scalable "schema on demand" document store.
-- AppInsights – Used to log web application metrics for monitoring, diagnostic, and analytical purposes.
-- PowerBI (PBI) – Used to create visually appealing dashboards for data exploration and analysis.

 ### Data ingestion